zinic/rpyle/README.md

-# Chuckbox
+# rpyle
-### Sane Python Project Tools
+### The Python Random Pile

-Chuckbox is a collection of useful boostraping tools for new Python projects.
-In addition, any projects following the chuckbox convention may be packaged easily via the chuckbox tool.
+Rpyle is a entropy gathering daemon able to access a multitude of entropy sources.
+Rpyle then makes this entropy available via a webservice.